WHEN TO START PRENATAL COUNSELING FOR CONGENITAL ANOMALIES

-In 3 different studies from 2 different groups, all patients were provided counselling in a multidisciplinary format.
+In 3 different studies from 2 different groups, all patients were provided counseling in a multidisciplinary format.

-All found that parents reported lower anxiety after counselling compared with before.
+All found that parents reported lower anxiety after counseling compared with before.

 Counseling was made available first by a knowledgeable health professional who provided detailed information on their child’s diagnosis.
 A preference for medical-free jargon was noted.